NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 like gravity and friction are preserved.

-### Adding a new ball
+### Adding a new MITBall

-Placing a new ball in the playing area
+Placing a new MITBall in the playing area

-**Precondition:** Editor mode enabled, a ball does not exist in the current grid layout
+**Precondition:** Editor mode enabled, a MITBall does not exist in the current grid layout

-**Trigger:** "New ball" button clicked
+**Trigger:** "New MITBall" button clicked

 **Path:**

 1. The user enters values in the input fields for the velocity (0L/sec to 200L/sec), diameter (default is 0.5L) or chooses to go with the default values. [^4]

-1. The user selects a grid location to place the ball at.
+1. The user selects a grid location to place the MITBall at.
 If the grid location is occupied, go to `2`, else go to `4`.
 If The user clicks on an absorber go to `3`.

-3. The ball is placed in the right bottom corner of the absorber.
+3. The MITBall is placed in the right bottom corner of the absorber.

 4. The properties panel shows up and the user can adjust the velocity by dragging a slider.

-**Postcondition:** A new ball is now added to the playing area.
+**Postcondition:** A new MITBall is now added to the playing area.

 [^4]: Ball velocity ranges from `0L/sec` to `200L/sec`.